Before you go

 FAQs Andy Page

-Clinical Manager and Strength & Conditioning Coach, answers some of the most commonly asked, Ironman-related, questions we get asked in clinic
+Clinical Manager and Strength & Conditioning Coach, Andy Page, answers some of the most commonly asked Ironman-related questions we get asked in the clinic.

 Read more

 Find out more about your own body.
-Preparing for an event like this could take 6 months or more of training, the last thing you want to do is be 1 month until race day and have your training grind to halt due to an injury or illness.
-Speak to a physiotherapist or strength & conditioning coach to assess you injury history and current physical state.
+Preparing for an event like this could take six months or more of training, the last thing you want to do is be one month until race day and have your training grind to halt due to an injury or illness.
+Speak to a Physiotherapist or Strength & Conditioning Coach to assess your injury history and current physical state.
 This should be your first consideration.
-Even if you’ve run or swam for years, these events will test your whole body so being proactive to avoid injury is essential.
+Even if you’ve been running or swimming for years, these events will test your whole body, so being proactive to avoid injury is essential.

 Not all events are created equal!
 Research your event carefully and check the distances match what you can do.
 Some triathlons are essentially half-ironman events, but not named as such, so always check.
-Going somewhere sunny may sound attractive – but spending the whole day above 30 degrees when you’ve only trained in the UK (in significantly cooler conditions) could seriously affect your ability for perform.
-A shorter, ‘sprint’ triathlon, based in a location you are comfortable and more familiar with is best to start with if you’ve never competed before.
+Going somewhere sunny may sound attractive, but spending the whole day above 30 degrees when you’ve only trained in the UK (in significantly cooler conditions) could seriously affect your ability to perform.
+A shorter, ‘sprint’ triathlon, based in a location you are comfortable and more familiar with, is best to start with if you’ve never competed before.

-I always look at these events in terms of efficiency, just doing more is rarely a great way to train.
-Maximize your training by structuring your week around your work and life commitments rather than trying to fit in more training than you can handle.
+I always look at these events in terms of efficiency; just doing more is rarely a great way to train.
+Maximise your training by structuring your week around your work and life commitments rather than trying to fit in more training than you can handle.
 In the beginning, you should be looking at two runs per week, two cycles per week and two swims per week.
-Split these into a longer session — possibly on the weekend if your schedule allows it — and a shorter, more intense session.
-Adding extra training sessions that aren’t hard enough to tire you out in an hour, are considerably slower than your race pace, or don’t work on a specific technique, like the transition for example, won’t make you any fitter and will unfortunately increase your risk of injury.
+Split these into a longer session - possibly on the weekend if your schedule allows it, and a shorter, more intense session.
+Adding extra training sessions that aren’t hard enough to tire you out in an hour, are considerably slower than your race pace, or don’t work on a specific technique, like the transition, for example, won’t make you any fitter and will, unfortunately, increase your risk of injury.

-Of course, but just the same as the running and cycling, you need to prepare.
-Work on your ability with swimming practice, and build strength through your gym and work out plan.
+Of course, but just the same as with running and cycling, you need to prepare.
+Work on your ability with swimming practice, and build strength through your gym and workout plan.
 Many of us learned to swim at a young age, but have let our technique rust over the years, and the thought of swimming in open water is daunting.
 Simple technique lessons can iron out flaws in your stroke and make the swim section a far easier challenge.
-Given that it is so technique driven, improving your stroke can dramatically affect your energy levels getting out of the water.
-Also, if your event is in open water, such as a lake or the sea, make sure you prepare accordingly, as it not being able to see in the water and having waves is very different from swimming in a pool!
+Given that it is so technique-driven, improving your stroke can dramatically affect your energy levels when getting out of the water.
+Also, if your event is in open water, such as a lake or the sea, make sure you prepare accordingly, as not being able to see in the water and having waves is very different from swimming in a pool!
 For more information on swimming, read our blog Medical and Injury Considerations for Swimming.

 Read more